-Google has officially shut down its Keep app for Apple Watch, leaving many users looking for other options and wondering why the company made this decision.
+If you’ve relied on the Google Keep Apple Watch app to check your grocery lists or jot down ideas while on the go, you may have noticed its absence from your wrist.
+Google has officially shut down its Keep app for Apple Watch, leaving many users seeking other options and wondering why the company made this decision.

 Google’s decision wasn’t entirely unexpected.
-Since it came out, the app has mostly been ignored, and there haven’t been any big updates or support for new Apple Watch features.
+Since its release, the app has received little attention, with no significant updates or support for new Apple Watch features.
 This lack of attention suggested that people were losing interest in the platform.

 Google Keep